bgoonz/BGOONZ_BLOG_2.0/docs/content/learning-area/css/styling-text/typesetting-a-homepage-finished/marking-guide.md

-Marking guide for “Typesetting a community school homepage”
+Marking guide for "Typesetting a community school homepage”
 ===========================================================

 The following guide outlines a marking guide for the MDN Learning Area HTML Topic — [Typesetting a community school homepage](https://developer.mozilla.org/en-US/Learn/CSS/Introduction_to_CSS/Fundamental_CSS_comprehension).
 Each subtask detailed in the assessment is listed below, along with an explanation of how many marks the task is worth, and the mark breakdown.